AurelijusJarasius/drifting-ireland/README.md

 #### Technical Bit Section
 ![Technical-text-video](assets/css/images/technical.png)

-> Text explaining technical (borring) bit of drifting and an iframe video to youtube.
+> Text explaining technical (boring) bit of drifting and an iframe video to youtube.
 Intention here is to explain how drifting works in theory.
-It is not the most exciting part so a video acompanies the text to make it more interesting.
+It is not the most exciting part so a video accompanies the text to make it more interesting.

 #### Roots in Ireland Section
 ![Roots-section](assets/css/images/Roots.png)